naPINN: Noise-Adaptive Physics-Informed Neural Networks for Recovering Physics from Corrupted Measurement: Experiments

 \section{Experiments}

 We evaluate the effectiveness of \textbf{naPINN} on three canonical time-dependent two-dimensional PDE benchmarks: the 2D Burgers' equation, the 2D Allen--Cahn equation, and the 2D $\lambda$--$\omega$ reaction--diffusion (RD) system.
-These problems are deliberately chosen to emulate realistic sensor deployment scenarios in which sparse and noisy measurements are collected over a spatiotemporal domain $\Omega \times [0, T] \subset \mathbb{R}^3$.
-Compared to standard 1D benchmarks, this setting poses a substantially greater challenge, as the model must disentangle evolving spatial structures from arbitrary spatiotemporal corruptions.
-Detailed formulations, boundary and initial conditions, and numerical solvers used to generate reference solutions are provided in Appendix~\ref{appendix:DatasetDetails}.
+These problems are used to construct a controlled sparse-measurement setting motivated by sensor deployments, where noisy observations are collected over a spatiotemporal domain $\Omega \times [0, T] \subset \mathbb{R}^3$.
+This setting requires the model to recover evolving spatial structures while learning from sparsely observed, corrupted measurements.
+Detailed formulations and numerical solvers used to generate reference solutions are provided in Appendix~\ref{appendix:DatasetDetails}.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-\paragraph{Data Generation.} To rigorously assess robustness under realistic measurement corruption, we construct synthetic datasets contaminated by non-Gaussian noise and gross outliers.
-For the 2D Allen--Cahn equation, an analytical solution is available and used as ground truth.
-For the 2D Burgers' and $\lambda$--$\omega$ RD systems, high-fidelity numerical simulations are employed.
-As detailed in Appendix~\ref{appendix:DatasetDetails}, the Burgers' and $\lambda$--$\omega$ systems require predicting two state variables $(u, v)$, whereas the Allen--Cahn equation involves a single scalar field.
+Following a twin-experiment-style protocol widely used in data assimilation and inverse-problem evaluation, we generate observations from known reference solutions so that reconstruction error, parameter error, and corruption severity can be measured under controlled conditions \cite{Asch2016}.
+This protocol is also consistent with related noisy-data and robust-PINN evaluations, which assess inverse or physics-informed learning using synthetic noisy or corrupted observations \cite{Yang2021,Peng2022,Duarte2025}.
+To our knowledge, no widely adopted public benchmark simultaneously provides sparse corrupted sensor measurements, governing PDEs, clean reference fields, unknown parameters, and corruption labels, which are the joint ingredients needed for a controlled evaluation of measurement-driven inverse PINNs under unknown corruption.
+We therefore interpret our experiments as controlled stress tests under intentionally challenging multimodal non-Gaussian noise and gross outliers, rather than as a substitute for deployment-scale real-world validation.